Rithvik97/-SQL-Database-Setup-Procedures-for-E-Commerce-Platform/README.md

 To use these procedures, ensure your database user has the necessary permissions to execute them.
 For example, to add a new product, you would execute the `newproduct` procedure with the appropriate parameters for the product name, description, price, category ID, and seller ID.

-Please replace placeholder values with actual data relevant to your use case.

----

-**Note**: This documentation assumes that the database and its objects have been created successfully and that the user has the necessary permissions to execute the listed procedures and insert commands.